microsoftgraph/msgraph-sdk-powershell/src/Planner/beta/examples/Update-MgBetaPlannerBucket.md

 Update-MgBetaPlannerBucket -PlannerBucketId $plannerBucketId -BodyParameter $params-If-Match W/"JzEtVGFzayAgQEBAQEBAQEBAQEBAQEBAWCc="
 ```
-This example shows how to use the Update-MgBetaBetaPlannerBucket Cmdlet.
+This example shows how to use the Update-MgBetaPlannerBucket Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).